 BreastScreen WA has been running for more than 10 years.
 Women aged 50-69 years are invited for a mammography every second year.
 Target participation rate is 70%, with the current rate in WA closer to 60%.
+Find out more about BreastScreen WA.

 In December 2017 the National Cervical Screening Program stopped using the Pap smear that looked for pre-cancerous changes to the cells, to the Cervical Screening Test that looks for human papillomavirus (HPV causes almost all cervical cancers) in the cells from the cervix.
 Women aged 25-74 will be invited every five years to take part in the program.
 Women who have had the HPV vaccine still need regular cervical screening.
+Find out more about the National Cervical Screening Program.

 For other major cancers the screening story is a little more complicated: